 Nutrition

-How to Make Thai Curry Soup – Step by Step Photos
+How to Make Thai Curry Vegetable Soup Step-by-Step Photos

-Add four cups of vegetable or chicken broth, place a lid on top, turn the heat up to medium-high, and bring to a boil.
-Once it reaches a boil, reduce the heat to low and simmer for 5-7 minutes, or until the sweet potato is soft.
+Add the hard vegetables: Add 1 diced sweet potato and stalks of 2 baby bok choy so they can simmer in the soup and soften.
+Add 4 cups of vegetable or chicken broth, place a lid on top, turn the heat up to medium-high, and bring to a boil.
+Once it reaches a boil, reduce the heat to low and simmer for 5-7 minutes or until the sweet potato is soft.

-While the soup is simmering, I cooked the rice vermicelli separately (this package is 3.5oz).
-The reason I cooked the noodles separately is that they cook super fast and I didn’t want them to overcook in the soup.
-I might, at some point in the future, add them to the soup at the end and let them soften that way, but today I wanted to be extra sure, so I just cooked them separately.
+Cook the rice vermicelli: I like to cook the noodles separately as they cook super fast, and I don’t want them to overcook the soup.
 They only take about 2-3 minutes to soften in boiling water, then drain the noodles in a colander and set aside.
+I use 3.5 oz. of uncooked rice vermicelli.

 After adding the fish sauce and brown sugar, give the broth a taste and adjust the flavors if needed.
 Finally, add the leafy green ends of the bok choy and let them wilt in the hot soup (the pot should still be over low heat).